cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 # Test Vectors

-This section includes test vectors for the blind signature protocol defined in {{internal}}.
+This section includes test vectors for the blind signature protocol defined in {{core-protocol}}.
-It does not include test vectors based on the external interface in {{salted-interface}}.
 The following parameters are specified for each test vector:

 - p, q, n, e, d: RSA private and public key parameters, each encoded as a hexadecimal string.